nypesap/nypesap.github.io/docs/blog/posts/0001-practical-roles-in-SAP-apps-handling.md

     Note right of Authorizations Expert: New app is available <br/> to end-users
 ```

-## Preparing roles and authorizations concept and FLP content management concept
+## Preparation of roles and authorizations concept and FLP content management concept

 ``` mermaid
 sequenceDiagram